nathan-king/animism-website/animism-site/src/content/wiki/arche.md

 It is not an object of devotion or a target of thought.
 It is simply **what everything rests on**, whether known or not.

 ## No Ending, No Edges

 The Arche cannot be described completely.
 But it can be recognised in what all things share.

-- It does not speak, but all things arise from it.
+- It does not speak, but all things arise from it
-- It does not move, but all change depends on it.
+- It does not move, but all change depends on it
-- It does not divide, but all distinctions occur within it.
+- It does not divide, but all distinctions occur within it

 We do not worship the Arche.
 We do not name it as a being.
 But we acknowledge it as the **common ground** of all spirit and all life.

+## The Illusion of Separation

 What we call “self” and “other” are **subjectively real** —
 they shape our experience, our stories, and our relationships.